augvstTTY/augvstTTY/README.md

 # Welcome to the garage! 👋🏻

-### Mechatronics Engineering Student · Computer Science Graduate

-**💡 Curiosity in motion.**
+### 💡 Curiosity keeps me moving.

-Exploring how code, mechanics, and electronics come alive together.
+I’m a Mechatronics engineering student and a Computer Science graduate, exploring how code, mechanics, and motion align.
-Building, failing, learning — always improving.

 ---

-**🏁 Where precision meets motion.**
+### 🏁 I build, I fail, I learn — and I refine.

-I’m fascinated by how Formula 1 and biomedical tech chase perfection —
+I'm drawn to the precision of Formula 1 and biomedical tech — both chasing perfection through micrometers and milliseconds.
-down to micrometers, milliseconds, and endless iterations.

 > "I haven't failed.
 I've just found 10,000 ways that don't work."
 > **— Thomas A. Edison**